brackendev/scikit-learn-Hy/README.md

 Follow [An introduction to machine learning with scikit-learn and Hy](#an-introduction-to-machine-learning-with-scikit-learn-and-hy) below this **Usage** section.

-Additionally, the example code in the [introduction](#an-introduction-to-machine-learning-with-scikit-learn-and-hy) is also available in the `scikit_learn` Hy module.
+Additionally, the example code in the [introduction](#an-introduction-to-machine-learning-with-scikit-learn-and-hy) is also available in this project's `scikit_learn` Hy module.
 For example:

 ```hy
 $ source env/bin/activate